 It has been an amazing experience!

 I came back the following week to varnish, but it only took me a few minutes.
 Thank you Shrewsbury BID, BT Openreach and all of you for all the kind words.

 I know that dodos are extinct, but do you know what?
 There is now one in Shrewsbury!
 If you happen to walk past the Abbey Gardens, please say hello to Derekthe Dodo.
 And if you feel like it, take a selfie with him and post it on instagram, tagging me @giselarobinsonart with the hashtag #adodoinshrewsbury .
 Look forward to seeing your pictures!!!

 Illustration commissioned by Mighty Kind Magazine, for their third issue Breaking Bread.
 The illustration aims to bring awareness on food allergies that others may have.
 Food allergies was done digitally and the typography was designed together with the illustration.

 Illustrations inspired by the heartwarming novel “The Book Thief”.
-Full colour front and back-cover illustration made with acrylics and two monocromatic interiors made digitally, representing some of the most iconic moments.
+Full colour front and back-cover illustration made with acrylics and two monochromatic interiors made digitally, representing some of the most iconic moments of this charming story.

 I will braid my sadness: A Short Story of Paola Klug

 I have been working in an Illustration of a short story of Paola Klug, a fantastic Mexican writer and poet.
 “Trenzaré mi Tristeza” (I will braid my sadness) is a story about women, tradition, family, customs and – over all – love.
 The kind of maternal love from a grandma, completely incondicional.
 As soon as I read the story I fell in love with every word and it inspired me right away.

 I worked in a double page, having the story in the odd page, most of the main illustration in the even page, but passing into the odd page and framing the story.